forcedotcom/mobile-ui-elements/README.md

 	- `fields`: Returns an object with map of all the sobject fields and corresponding values.
 Use this object to get/set the sobject field values.

 	Events:
+	- `save`: when the data has been successfully saved to the server.
 	- `sync`: when the data has been successfully synced with the server.
 	- `destroy`: when a record is deleted.
 	- `error`: when a request to remote server has failed.